-The relevant provincial authority must coordinate the process of reviewing and amending the plan after five years, with support from SANBI.
+The lead implementing agency identified in the bioregional plan, usually the relevant provincial authority, must coordinate the process of reviewing and amending the plan after five years, with support from SANBI.
 They must also submit an implementation progress report and amended plan to the Minister.

-The Minister will consider the report and determines whether publication of a revised plan (and bioregional boundaries) is necessary.
+The Minister will consider the report and determine whether publication of a revised plan (and bioregional boundaries) is necessary.